 Rhodesgrass mealybug (Antonina graminis)

-Rhodesgrass mealybug has a wide range of host grasses, but primarily attacks St. Augustinegrass, bermudagrass, and centipedegrass.
+Rhodesgrass mealybug has a wide range of host grasses but primarily attacks St. Augustinegrass, bermudagrass, and centipedegrass.
 There are multiple generations per year, and the eggs may hatch from spring through fall.
 Both the nymphs (immatures) and the adults damage turfgrass by feeding on plant sap beneath leaf sheaths on stem nodes, at the base of stems, and in the crowns.
 They feed by piercing-sucking mouthparts, which removes a large amount of nutrients and water, leading to poor growth and a stressful condition for turfgrass.
 Primarily, adults will be noticed because of the white, fluffy, waxy body covers and the long wax filaments they produce.
 Mealybugs produce copious amounts of honeydew waste (a clear, colorless, sugary exudate), which becomes covered with a gray or black sooty mold.
 The honeydew is attractive to ants, including fire ants, which feed upon this sugary substance.

 Ground pearl (Eumargarodes laingi)

-Ground pearl is a small scale-like insect that feeds on the roots of turfgrass and occurs in much of the warmer parts of the Southern U.S. They are a problem on home lawns and may infest bermudagrass, St. Augustinegrass, centipedegrass, and zoysiagrass.
+Ground pearl is a small scale-like insect that feeds on turfgrass roots and occurs in much of the warmer parts of the Southern U.S. They are a problem on home lawns and may infest bermudagrass, St. Augustinegrass, centipedegrass, and zoysiagrass.
 Damage to centipedegrass is often more severe than to other grass species.
-Pinkish female adults appear in late spring or early summer, and eggs hatch over a very long time (May through July).
+Pinkish female adults appear in late spring or early summer, and eggs hatch over a long time (May through July).
 Immatures (nymphs) begin feeding on rootlets and then encrust themselves in white or tan, waxy ‘pearls’ that may be as large as 1/16th-inch in diameter.

 Cultural Control: Keep the turfgrass as healthy as possible to reduce stresses.
 This allows the turfgrass to better tolerate bermudagrass scale, rhodesgrass mealybug, or ground pearl infestations.
 Mow turfgrass at the proper mowing height.
-In shade or during periods of drought stress, mow slightly higher.
-For best mowing height of each grass species, please see HGIC 1205, Mowing Lawns.
+In the shade or during periods of drought stress, mow slightly higher.
+For the recommended mowing height of each grass species, please see HGIC 1205, Mowing Lawns.
 Bag the clippings, and then destroy or dispose of clippings after cutting to aid in pest control.